Synechococcus: Pigments

 The main photosynthetic pigment in Synechococcus is chlorophyll a, while its major accessory pigments are phycobiliprotein.
 The four commonly recognized phycobilins are phycocyanin, allophycocyanin, allophycocyanin B and phycoerythrin.
 In addition Synechococcus also contains zeaxanthin but no diagnostic pigment for this organism is known.
 Zeaxanthin is also found in Prochlorococcus, red algae and as a minor pigment in some chlorophytes and eustigmatophytes.
 Similarly, phycoerythrin is also found in rhodophytes and some cryptomonads.

 Phylogeny

+Much like other cyanobacterial taxa, the taxonomic description of Synechococcus was originally based on morphology alone.
+It was greatly reshaped, repeatedly, with the advance of DNA-based methods, to better reflect what new information indicates is the likely phylogeny of these bacteria.

-Phylogenetic description of Synechococcus is difficult.
-Isolates are morphologically very similar, yet exhibit a G+C content ranging from 39 to 71%, illustrating the large genetic diversity of this provisional taxon.
-Initially, attempts were made to divide the group into three subclusters, each with a specific range of genomic G+C content.
+GC content data for many strains became available in the 1980s.
+It was found that so-called Synechococcus had a GC content ranging from 39 to 71%, an indicator of large genetic diversity.
+Accordingly, attempts were made to divide the group into three subclusters, each with a specific range of genomic G+C content.
 The observation that open-ocean isolates alone nearly span the complete G+C spectrum, however, indicates that Synechococcus is composed of at least several species.

-Bergey's Manual (Herdman et al. 2001) now divides Synechococcus into five clusters (equivalent to genera) based on morphology, physiology, and genetic traits.
+Bergey's Manual of 2001 now divides Synechococcus into five clusters (equivalent to genera) based on morphology, physiology, and genetic traits.